laydros/mac-dev-setup/README.md

 ## Finder
 - Toolbar
     - Update to add Path
 - Menu -> Go -> Connect to Server
     - add share for work "smb://192.168.0.1/dir" and hit +
 - Sidebar
     - Add home and code direcotry
 - Preferences
     - General > New folder windows show: home directory
     - Sidebar > Show computer under Devices

+## Unhide the Library folder
+Just like the last few releases, Mac OS X now hides the ~/Library folder by default, but on Yosemite and Mavericks it is now easier to make it visible again.

+With the Finder as the foremost application, press shift-command-H and then command-J, which will bring up a window that configures Finder view options.
+Check the “Show Library Folder” and close the window.
+Thanks to the Apple engineers that made this process more user-friendly.

 ## Safari